Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Conjunction Dynamics

 Equation \eqref{eq:R2DExp} is used both to project the relative state and the combined covariance matrix on the b-plane, thus allowing for the calculation of the expansion of all the relevant conjunction quantities:

 and

-Note that in Eqs. \eqref{eq:conj1}-\eqref{eq:conj4} the dependency on $\delta \bvec{r}_p$ and $\delta \bvec{v}_p$ is due to the covariance $C_{CA} = \mathcal{T}_{C_{CA}}(\delta \bvec{r}_p, \delta \bvec{v}_p)$ as a result of the dependency of the projection matrix \eqref{eq:R2DExp} on the perturbation of the states at the conjunctions.
+Note that in Eqs. \eqref{eq:conj2}-\eqref{eq:conj4} the covariance $C_{CA}$ is function of $\bvec{\delta} \bvec{r}_p$ and $\bvec{\delta} \bvec{v}_p$ as a result of the projection matrix's dependency on the perturbed conjunction state (see Eq. \eqref{eq:R2DExp}).
 On the other hand, it is always assumed that the state covariances provided in the \gls{cdm} are not directly altered by the implementation of the maneuver.